The following list shows you which materials are essential for crocheting and what other materials and tools are available to help you crochet.

 Overall, you only need 4 things to start crocheting, which I believe are irreplaceable (you’ll have at least one of these already in your household).
 Find yourself a cozy place where you sit comfortably and you have already your workplace to start your crochet journey.

-Here now a list of the essential materials you need for almost every crochet project.
+Here now a list of the essential materials and tools you need for almost every crochet project, starting with the most important ones.

 The crochet hook is, of course, the centerpiece of all crocheting, no crocheting without a crochet hook.